Tuesday, October 1, 2024

 Oh my god.
 I knew that she wasn’t well, having suffered from schizophrenia for much of her life.
 Jason’s father had been taking care of her, but he passed away last year.
 Like any worthy son, he moved her from Houston up to his house in Dallas, becoming her caregiver.

-Oh thank goodness, I tell him.
-We make plans to meet later that day and have dinner.
+“Oh my god that’s wonderful”, I text back.
+We make plans to meet later that day and have dinner together.

 A million things are going through my head.
 I can buy another laptop.
 I can give a chalk-talk.
 I kick myself for not having backed things up for more than a week.
 But that won’t help now as I don’t have the backup here with me.
 That conversation with the crocheting lady distracted me.
-But honestly, I really want to blame my mom, who is sitting with me at the hotel room calmly having a cup of tea.
+But honestly, I really want to blame my mom, who is sitting with me in the hotel room calmly having a cup of tea.

 Using my phone, I search for information on what to do if you’ve done something stupid like this and learn that if the airline finds the computer, they will take it to the lost luggage office at the airport.
 There is a phone number and I call them, only to get their answering machine.
 I leave a message.